CausewayDigital/Minecraft-EE-MakeCode/tutorials/rsf/lawnmower.md

 ```

 ## Repeat...
-Tell Rhys to repeat this **5 times**, once for each row of the lawn (the lawnmower does three blocks at a time).
+Tell Rhys to repeat this **5 times**, each row of the lawn (the lawnmower cuts three blocks at a time).
 You can do this by adding a "`||loops:repeat||`" loop Then drag all the blocks except for "`||lawnmower:Start lawnmower||`" and "`||lawnmower:Stop lawnmower||`" inside the loop.

 ```blocks